-Eligibility for Medicaid in the Washington
+Learn About Requirements for Medicaid in Washington

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in the Washington?
+Who qualifies for Medicaid in Washington?

 To determine who is eligible for Medicaid, applicants must first understand the categories of potential beneficiaries who may qualify for assistance.
 Medicaid benefits eligibility is possible for many different types of people in particular situations.
 For example, pregnant women are eligible for Medicaid and receive assistance if meeting all other eligibility requirements.
 Additionally, individuals or families with children, those in foster care, individuals who are blind or are disabled and certain noncitizens should also learn how to apply for Medicaid.
 As of 2010, the Affordable Care Act made it possible for states to expand Medicaid coverage to more people.
 Washington chose to expand coverage, so that Medicaid benefits eligibility extends to low-income adults above the age of 19.
 Lastly, residents already receiving Supplemental Security Income (SSI) are also eligible to take advantage of AppleHealth Medicaid programs.
-To learn more about Medicaid-eligible groups, download our free guide.
+To learn more about Medicaid-qualified groups, download our free guide.

 Knowing the guidelines for Medicaid benefits eligibility in Washington helps applicants quickly understand if health care coverage is possible.
 Applicants who meet at least one of the aforementioned eligibility categories next benefit from knowing what qualifies or disqualifies a petition.
 For potential beneficiaries to satisfy Medicaid eligibility requirements, they must meet all the following markers: